noobzero1337/Crazy-Snake-Game/README.md

 v1.2
 New Update
-- Now can play on Android too.
+- Now can play on Phone too.
 - Fixing some bugs.
 - Adjustment for states management.